Trainologic/devjam2018/optimizing-react/code-split/README.md

 Basic app with a router

 ### `DynamicImport`
-A component that manages async loading of components
+A component that manages async loading of other components

 ## Start the app
 - `npm install`